saksijas/tweet-feed/README.md

 ## Technology stack

-This application uses React framework with Material UI library.
-It relies on small backend service for data fetching and adding new consents.
+This application uses Node with Express and MongoDB.

-## Project Setup

-### Install dependencies

-yarn

 ### Start project

-yarn start
+npm start or npm run dev

 ## Project structure

 In the project structure we have the following parts:

-- src
+|-- src
-  - _helpers/
+  |-- _helpers/

-  - db/
+  |-- db/

-  - middleware/
+  |-- middleware/

-  - models/
+  |-- models/

-  - resources/
+  |-- resources/

-  - routes/
+  |-- routes/

-  - services/
+  |-- services/

-  - tests/
+  |-- tests/

 _helpers folder contains errorHandler component.